 Some people take a fully structured approach, with timetables, textbooks and even lunch breaks and playtime … much as you would find in a formal school setting.
 However, although this may look very like ‘school’ there will probably be some key differences.

 Teaching children in a one-to-one (or maybe one–to–two or three) is very different to teaching 25 or 30 children.
 For this reason subjects can often be covered in less time or in more depth than in a traditional classroom setting.

-With this in mind it is hardly surprising then that whilst many families start their Home Ed journey by trying to re-create the classroom in their dining room, lots of them then go on to develop a more individual approach, hopefully before too many problems arise.
+With this in mind it is hardly surprising then that when a family starts their Home Ed journey by trying to re-create the classroom in their dining room, lots of them then go on to develop a more individual approach, hopefully before too many problems arise.
 Most children and young people will quickly come to want the flexibility Home Education promises, they don’t want their parent to be their teacher.
 Most Home Ed parents see themselves as facilitators rather than teachers.

 This spirit of leaving the children to determine when they do their work themselves however is perhaps the first step on the road to being unstructured.
 This is where the children are not exactly in charge of their own learning but are certainly the directors of it.